sshreyeah/Exploratory-Data-Analysis-using-Python/6. Conditional Statements in Python/README.md

 To apply conditional statements in real-life programming scenarios

 ## **Theory on Conditional Statements :**
-Conditional statements in Python are used to make decisions based on certain conditions.
-These statements allow the program to execute specific blocks of code depending on whether a condition is True or False.
+Conditional statements in Python are used to control the flow of a program by making decisions based on whether certain conditions are true or false.
+They use keywords such as if, elif, and else to execute different blocks of code depending on the outcome of a condition, which is evaluated as a Boolean value (True or False).

-Python uses keywords like if, else, and elif to implement conditional logic.
-Indentation plays a crucial role in defining the scope of these statements.
+The if statement checks a condition and runs the corresponding code if it is true, while else provides an alternative block if the condition is false, and elif allows multiple conditions to be tested sequentially.

+These statements often use comparison operators like ==, !=, >, <, >=, <= and logical operators such as and, or, and not to form complex conditions.
+Indentation is essential in Python because it defines the scope and structure of conditional blocks, ensuring the program executes correctly.

 ## **Types of Conditional Statements :**